 Katie specialises in contested wills, disputed estates and the removal and substitution of executors.
 Katie also advises on professional negligence claims particularly in relation to the drafting of wills and the administration of estates.
-With her agricultural background, Katie also takes a keen interest in disputes with an agricultural aspect.
+With her agricultural background, Katie also has a keen interest in disputes with an agricultural aspect.

 She advises on claims concerning the validity of wills, disputed estates, disputed lifetime and post-death property transfers, the rectification of wills, claims under the Inheritance (Provision for Family and Dependents) Act 1975 and the removal and replacement of executors.
 She advises on professional negligence claims against solicitors arising out of these areas of work.

-Katie also deals with disputes which arise within an agricultural setting and takes a keen interest in agricultural proprietary estoppel claims.
+Katie also deals with disputes which arise within an agricultural setting and has keen interest in agricultural proprietary estoppel claims and agricultural partnership disputes.

 Recently dealt with two proprietary estoppel claims of note, both of which involved a farm belonging to the Deceased.
 The competing claims of the non-farming and farming members of the families had to be balanced and both claims settled out of Court.
 The claims required us to be creative in our thinking when trying to achieve a settlement, which is only possible with our agricultural sector knowledge and a proper understanding of how things work ‘on the ground’.